wvanderp/the-right-tool/docs/adding-a-tool.md

 # How to Add a New Tool to The Right Tool

-This guide outlines the steps required to add a new tool to the "The Right Tool" application.
+This guide outlines the steps required to add a new tool to "The Right Tool" application.

 ## 1. Create the Tool Folder